 How To Spark Your Readers Curiosity

-The last thing you want to do is ask a question to the reader that the reader’s like, nah, haven’t really thought about that.
+The last thing you want to do is ask a question that makes the reader think, ‘nope, haven’t really thought about that.’
 Then they’re going to keep scrolling.
 But if you can ask a question, that’s going to engage your reader.
 You’re on to having a good Facebook ad.
 Also, that question will weed out the people that you know aren’t an ideal customer.
 That question will send a signal to the people who are ideal customers.
 If you ask a question, you want to know how your audience is going to answer it, or you at least want to know it’s going to spark their curiosity.
 You’re going to have to answer the question in your copy.

 What’s Your X-Factor

 So let’s say, for example, your leading question is “Learning to play an instrument is hard to do …right?
 WRONG!
 We make learning to play music fun and easy by focusing on X” You have to figure out what that X factor is going to be.
 Okay?
 So that’s your lead.
 That’s your hook.
 That’s really where you have to be putting all of your energy in terms of your sales copy.
 So you see on a Facebook ad, you see the copy, and then all of a sudden it says, I think it’s “read more” or “learn more”.
 You click on it and then you read the whole copy.